 - Although Tokyo Tower is taller than the Eiffel Tower, the advances in steel technology make it almost 1/2 its weight.

-The Tokyo Tower is super-popular with Japanese couples for date night.
+Among the random Tokyo Tower facts is that The Tokyo Tower is super-popular with Japanese couples for date night.
 It’s deliberately taller than the Eiffel Tower it was modelled on (after all what would be the point otherwise?).
+As for the dating element, Eiffel Tower is associated with Paris, France and hence the connection to romance.

 Tokyo Tower is also exciting for children to visit.
 There is a glass floor that you can lie on top of (or peer down from).
 I found it dizzying but the kids liked it.
 When we went at Halloween, there was a whole dress-up area and scenes they could pose in front of.